Bioconductor/git-svn-bridge/doc/bioc-git-svn.md

 files in it, that will work too.

-Let's assume that your package is called `MyPackage`, your Subversion username is j.user, and your email address is `juser@contributor.org`.
+Let's assume that your package is called `MyPackage`, your Subversion username is j.user, your Github username is `username`, and your email address is `juser@contributor.org`.

 Your package will be in Subversion at the URL